 SEOUL TRAVEL GUIDE: Nami Island + Elysian Gangchon Ski Resort now up on the blog!

-- Booked a guided tour with KTourStory in Korea with the help and recommendation of my hostel owners 🙂
+- Booked a guided tour in Korea with the help of the staff at my hostel

-- Picked up by tour guide David at Myeongdong station for a 70-90 minute road trip to Nami Island
+- Got picked up by the tour guide at Myeongdong station for a 70-90 minute road trip

-- Got an “Entry Visa” and finally boarded the ferry to Nami Island.
+- Given an “Entry Visa” and finally boarded the ferry to Nami Island.
 We were given 3 hours to wander around the island.

 - Had lunch at a nearby Dakgalbi restaurant since Gapyeong town is famous for their Korean spicy chicken stir-fry.
 It’s a must-try!

-- Went to Gangchon Elysian Ski Resort and spent 3 hours eating at the food court and playing in the snow
+- Went to Gangchon Elysian Ski Resort and there I spent 3 hours eating at the food court and playing in the snow

-KOREA DAY 4: GWANGJANG MARKET + EHWA WOMENS UNIVERSITY + DONGDAEMUN
+KOREA DAY 4: GWANGJANG + EHWA WOMENS UNIVERSITY + DONGDAEMUN

 - Had Juk and Gimbap for breakfast at Gwangjang market – the oldest and largest traditional market in South Korea

-- Took the train to Ehwa station to see one of the most beautiful universities in Seoul designed by Dominique Perrault
+- Took the train to Ehwa station to see one of the most beautiful universities in Seoul designed by Dominique Perrault, Ehwa Womens University

-- Made my way to Dongdaemun station for the thousands of LED roses lit at night outside the Dongdaemun Design Plaza for the last time (it’s going to be taken out by 2018).
+- Made my way to Dongdaemun station to see the thousands of LED roses lit at night outside Dongdaemun Design Plaza for the last time (it’s going to be taken out by 2018).

-- Quick shopping spree in Migliore and Good Morning City malls in Dongdaemun (Korea’s version of Divisoria malls)
+- Quick shopping spree in Migliore and Good Morning City mall in Dongdaemun (Korea’s version of Divisoria malls)

 KOREA DAY 5: INSADONG + ITAEWON + HONGDAE DISTRICT

-- Took the train to Jonggak station (exit 11) from Myeongdong to see the famous Ssamzie-gil Road
+- Took the train to Jonggak from Myeongdong station to see Ssamzie-gil Road

-- Went to Itaewon, the unique multicultural district of Seoul and saw a lot of foreign establishments and people there
+- Went to Itaewon, the unique multicultural district of Seoul and saw a lot of foreign establishments as well as people there

 - Spent the night walking around Hongdae checking out the shopping and food scene (cool, artsy cafes) in the area